aerogear-attic/aerogear-simplepush-server/wildfly-module/README.md

     $WILDFLY_HOME/bin/jboss-cli.sh --file=src/main/resources/wildfly-config.cli

-The above script will add the mysql driver, a datasource, the SimplePush extension/subsystem.
+The above script will add the SimplePush extension/subsystem using an in-memory datastore.
+Please see the _datastore_ section below for instructions to add a different datastore.

 If you inspect the server console output you should see the following message: